 The goal of this workshop was to generate conversation and exchange.
 It featured five three-person panels in which speakers gave short talks on a theme, leaving most of the time for an open exchange of ideas.
 It also featured three research presentations from workshop participants providing focal points for further discussion.

 Two months after the fact, there is an image from “Material Secularisms” that I still can’t shake.
 Shown by Angela Zito near the end of the three-day workshop, it depicts a nurse feeding an aging patient in Wuhan, China.
-A nurse in a protective suit feeds a coronavirus patient inside an isolated ward at Zhongnan …
+Nurse and patient form a sobering – and in pandemic times, tragically familiar – tableau.
+The …

 The value of academic conferences that require physical human presence is being increasingly questioned; it certainly seems that way on my Twitter feed.
 And the current pandemic has only brought heightened attention to the problems associated with these gatherings: what is the point?
 Do they really foster engagement and exchange or are they simply an …